mcsrainbow/mcsrainbow.github.io/content/posts/2023/1207-1057-lightweightk8s/index.en.md

 ## Using K3S with Multipass

 K3S is a lightweight, easy-to-install distribution of Kubernetes.
-Multipass is a tool for quickly creating, managing, and operating Ubuntu virtual machines.
+Multipass is a tool for quickly creating, managing, and operating Ubuntu virtual machines, by Canonical, the company behind Ubuntu.

 ### Basic